lyngon/redgrease/docs/source/executing.rst

 This approach only works with "closed" functions, but works regardless if the function has been closed with the :meth:`run() <redgrease.gears.OpenGearFunction.run>`  or  :meth:`register() <redgrease.gears.OpenGearFunction.register>` action.

-The result for our specific function should be identical to when we ran the function using :ref:`pyexecute <exe_gear_function_obj_pyexcute>`:
+The result for our specific function should be identical to when we ran the function using :ref:`pyexecute <exe_gear_function_obj_pyexecute>`:

 .. literalinclude:: ../../examples/exe_example.py
     :start-after: """result_4 =